ikos23/quarkus-react-webapp/README.md

 npm run dev
 ```

 That's it.
-Simple open that UI app in your browser and you can play.
+Try to open that UI app in your browser.
 The app makes calls to Quarkus backend
 and there's even DB running as dev service.

 ![UI Demo](./tic-tac-toe-demo.gif)